drewLo/drewlo.github.io/_posts/2018-05-16-setting-up-github-pages.md

 Now to begin work on the actual page content!
 This took up way more time than I should have given it, but there were definitely some important basics learned in the process of getting this up and working.
-It was supposed to be a break from my last programming project for the semester!
-And it turned into the programming project of the day!
+It was supposed to be a 15min break from my last programming project for the semester, and it turned into the programming project of the day!

 Anyway, here were my successful settings + steps, and the sites they were performed on:
 1. [namecheap][namecheap] then set github's 4 IP's as A records under the advanced DNS tab.